How To Become A Web Developer Without A Degree

 Build Up a Strong Portfolio

 Do you want guidance or ideas for developing side projects?
-I recommend online coding schools, like nucamp, Free Code Camp, CodeCademy, Udemy, or Coursera.
+I recommend online coding schools, like Nucamp, Free Code Camp, CodeCademy, Udemy, or Coursera.
 I will be writing in-depth articles about these in the future.
 These are just a few resources that provide you with a structure and a curriculum to follow to develop a great portfolio to impress employers.

 Next Steps